sjforman/sjforman.github.io/content/posts/don-from-reno.md

 ---
-title: "Don from Reno"
+title: "'Hi Scott, it's Don from Reno, call me back as soon as you can.'"
 date: 2026-01-21
 featured: true
 tags: ["health", "cancer", "personal"]
 ---

+I haven't told this story publicly before.
+But I've been thinking a lot lately about how people engage with the healthcare system, and figured it might be of some use to share.

+<!--more-->

 In 2017, I went in for an annual physical with a [One Medical](https://www.onemedical.com/) provider.
 We covered some run-of-the-mill health topics, she ordered the usual labs, and on the way out the door [^doorknob] I asked, "hey, by the way, I have this bump, want to take a look?"
 It was a painless knob-like structure in my left glute.
 She asked a few questions, how long had it been there, palpated the thing, and said, ominously "hmph."

-<!--more-->

 A week later, I was paying cash for an MRI at an imaging center[^mri-cash], the results of which were inconclusive but not reassuring.